Painless Root Canal Treatment in Mumbai: What Modern Endodontics Involves at Dazzle Dental Clinic

 What the Procedure Involves

 When bacteria penetrate through a cavity, crack, or failing restoration into the pulp — the nerve and blood supply inside the tooth — infection develops.
 Root canal treatment removes the infected pulp (pulpectomy), shapes the canal system with rotary NiTi files, irrigates with sodium hypochlorite, applies an intracanal medicament (calcium hydroxide) between appointments where indicated, and obturates the cleaned canal with gutta-percha and a biocompatible sealer.
 The access cavity is sealed with a durable restorative material or a post-core if tooth structure is insufficient.
-Following obturation, a crown is recommended for posterior teeth to protect against fracture.
+Following obturation, a crown is recommended for posterior teeth to protect against fracture — see our zirconia crown guide for material options.

-When Root Canal Treatment Is and Is Not the Right Decision
+When Root Canal Treatment Is Not the Right Answer

 FAQs